The Eggplant Performance Test Controller user interface (UI) is where you run and monitor your performance tests. It lets you:

 The Alert section shows if any errors occur during a test run.
 The alert displays at least part of the text of the alert:

 To see the complete alert text, click in the Alert area to add the Alert report to the Current test run tab.
 If there are multiple alerts, all of them are displayed in the report.
-(Note that this is the same report view you see if you open Alerts from the Current test run section on the left sidebar.)
+(Note that this is the same report view you see if you open Alerts from the Current test run panel on the left sidebar.)

 Use the Help button on the right side of the toolbar to access the Test Controller documentation.